blvckcoffee/blvckcoffee/README.md

 - 🌱 I’m currently learning [Rust](https://doc.rust-lang.org/book/) and I'm continually updating my [website](https://joewrites.io/).
 - 📖 I'm usually reading a lot of different books all at once.
 You can see what I'm reading on [goodreads](https://www.goodreads.com/joeisreading).
 - 🤔 I’m always looking for opportunities to work on cool projects or to learn from more experienced developers and writers.
-- 💬 I love talking about specialty coffee, history, good books, software documentation, trail running, aquaria, and frisbee golf.
+- 💬 I love talking about specialty coffee, history, good books, software documentation, trail running, aquariums, and frisbee golf.
 - ⚡ Fun fact: Shrimp are effective swimmers due to their well-developed pleopods. :shrimp:
 - 🎮 I've been fascinated by manuals and docs since I began playing [Ninja Turtles](https://en.wikipedia.org/wiki/Teenage_Mutant_Ninja_Turtles_(NES_video_game)) for NES with my dad in the early 90s.
 ---